Home » Health Conditions » Viral Infections » Flu

 During the flu pandemic of 2009, authorities repeatedly urged pregnant women to get the flu vaccine and take anti-flu drugs in the event of getting sick, referring to that fact that these medicines are an important weapon against a virus that is particularly hard on pregnant woman.
 Pregnant women in fact were put in the same category of prioritization for treatment as adults over 65 and children younger than 2.

-Now the Public Health Agency of Canada has commissioned a half million dollar study to record the long-term effects of the flu, anti-viral medicine and the flu vaccine on women who were pregnant during the pandemic, and the children born to these women since that time.
+Now the Public Health Agency of Canada has commissioned a half million dollar study to record the long-term effects of the flu, anti-viral and the flu vaccine on women who were pregnant during the pandemic, and the children born to these women since that time.

 The government is funding a study that will be held in then university of Toronto and which will follow a group of women from six different provinces who were pregnant during the flu pandemic of 2009.
 The researchers will record their kid’s developmental progress until they are six months old.